 My main research program concerns the affective nature of clinical delusions.
 I defend a model on which delusions are acceptances formed in response to powerful emotions.
 A paper of mine on this topic was recently accepted for publication in Philosophy and Phenomenological Research.
 Access is available here.

-I am currently on a postdoctoral fellowship at the Swiss Center for the Affective Sciences in Geneva as a member of the Thumos Research Group on Emotions, Values, and Norms.
-I received my doctoral degree in philosophy from Rutgers University in 2013.
+I received my doctoral degree in philosophy from Rutgers University in 2013, and since then I have conducted four years of postdoctoral research at the Swiss Center for the Affective Sciences in Geneva as a member of the Thumos Research Group on Emotions, Values, and Norms.